kemalyst/kemalyst/README.md

 ### Run Sentry
 [Sentry](https://github.com/samueleaton/sentry) is included in the `/dev' directory.
-Senter will watch your `/src` and `/config` directories and will build and run the application.
+Sentry will watch your `/src` and `/config` directories and will build and run the application.

 You can launch it using: `crystal run dev/sentry.cr`